csvetter/neurominer_manual/intro.md

 ---
 ```

-## Machine learining for precision psychiatry
+## Machine learning for precision psychiatry

 Machine learning techniques are poised to become clinically useful
 methods that may be used for diagnosis, prognosis, and treatment